TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/AM/ASK/EV1527/Receiver/RXC6/README.md

 The breakout board frequently comes bundled with a *RXB14 sender* breakout board.

+## Different Hardware Versions

+*RXC6* comes in a variety of hardware versions.
+The old versions all have two solder bridges marked *T1* and *T2* that can be used to set the *latch* mode.

+The latest hardware version (marked *V4* on the back of the board) does not have these solder bridges anymore.
+The latch mode is set by software instead.
+The documentation for older version no longer applies to this new version.

-> [!CAUTION]
+> [!NOTE]
-> The latest *RXC6* version, marked *V4* on the back of the board, is missing two solder bridges (*T1* and *T2*) that used to define the latch mode.
-There is currently *no documentation available* for the *V4* board explaining how latch mode is now working.
-By default, the board runs in *pulse* mode (similar to a push button): the contact is closed only while the appropriate remote control button is pressed.
-If you need the much more commonly used *latch* mode, there is currently no known way to put the *V4* board into *latch* mode.
+> The latest hardware *version 4* of *RXC4* really appears to be identical to *RX480E-4*.

 <img src="images/rx_rxc8_back_t.png" width="60%" height="60%" />

-## Self-Learning
+## Pairing

-In *EV1527*, the 24-bit code packets sent out by a remote control are *fixed* and defined by the *sender*.

-In order for a *receiver* to respond to them, both have to be *paired*.
-This is called *"learning"*.
+The *receiver* needs to be *paired* with the remote control that you want to use with this *receiver*.

+To enter *pairing mode* (aka *learning mode*), press the button on the front side of the receiver.

 <img src="images/rx_rxc8_top_t.png" width="60%" height="60%" />

-### Clearing Memory

-First clear all stored data: press and hold the button on the *receiver* until the *LED* lights.
-Keep pressing the button for a few more seconds until the *LED* turns off again.
-The *receiver memory* is now cleared.

-### Pairing Remote Control

-*Pairing* is done by pressing the button on the top of the *receiver* until the *LED* on the *receiver* lights up.
-This time, release the button immediately after the *LED* lights up.
-The device is now in *learning mode* and waiting to pick up a *remote control* signal.

-Press a button on the *remote control* (or start the *sender* that should be paired with this *receiver*).
-The *LED* starts flashing when the sent code is successfully received and stored.

-> [!NOTE]
-> For pairing, you can press *any* button on the *remote control*. *EV1527*-compliant remote controls send a *20bit* ID code and then four additional bits representing the remote control keys.
-During pairing, only the *20bit* ID code is stored.
-Later, when you use the remote control, the *receiver* evaluates the remaining bits to figure out which button on the remote control was pressed, and enables the corresponding output pin.

-#### Understanding Operation Modes
+Once *pairing mode* is active, the on-board *LED* is constantly on.

+Now press *any button* on the remote control you want to pair.
+The *receiver LED* blinks three times to confirm successful pairing.

+From now on, when you press a button on the remote control, the appropriate *data out pin* will switch to *HIGH*.

+## Setting Latch Mode

+By default, the *receiver* is in *push button mode*: the output pin is *HIGH* only for as long as the button on the *remote control* is pressed.
+Once the button is released, the output pin returns to *LOW* - just like a *push button* or *momentary switch* would behave.

-The board can operate in three different modes per channel:
+The board can operate in three different latching modes:

 * **Push button:** the selected channel is *on* only for as long as the remote control signal is received.
 * **Self-Locking:** each time the board receives a code, it *toggles* from *on* to *off* and vice versa.
 * **Mutual Exclusive:** like *self-locking*, but once a different channel becomes active, the channel falls back to *off*.
 In this mode, only *one* channel is active at any time.

+### Reset Required

+Before you can change the latch mode, you *must* reset the *receiver*.
+If you do not reset the receiver, the latch mode will stay put.

+#### Old Hardware Versions

+For the old hardware versions (those with solder bridges *T1* and *T2*), press and hold the button on the *receiver* until the *LED* lights up.
+Keep pressing the button for a few more seconds until the *LED* turns off again.

+#### New Hardware Versions (V4 and better)
+Press the button *eight* times.
+The *LED* will blink four times to indicate successful reset.

+### Setting New Latch Mode

-In previous hardware versions of *RXC6*, this was done via solder bridges marked *T1* and *T2*:
+In older hardware versions with solder bridges marked *T1* and *T2*, the latch mode is set by opening or closing these solder bridges:

 | T1 | T2 | Mode |
 | --- | --- | --- |